kennethd/empower-canvasser/README.md

 Upon launch, another warning:

-[!WARNING]
+> [!WARNING]
- ⚠ Warning: Next.js inferred your workspace root, but it may not be correct. <br />
+>  ⚠ Warning: Next.js inferred your workspace root, but it may not be correct.
- We detected multiple lockfiles and selected the directory of /home/kenneth/git/empower-canvasser/pnpm-lock.yaml as the root directory. <br />
+>  We detected multiple lockfiles and selected the directory of /home/kenneth/git/empower-canvasser/pnpm-lock.yaml as the root directory.
- To silence this warning, set `turbopack.root` in your Next.js config, or consider removing one of the lockfiles if it's not needed. <br />
+>  To silence this warning, set `turbopack.root` in your Next.js config, or consider removing one of the lockfiles if it's not needed.
-   See https://nextjs.org/docs/app/api-reference/config/next-config-js/turbopack#root-directory for more information. <br />
+>    See https://nextjs.org/docs/app/api-reference/config/next-config-js/turbopack#root-directory for more information.
- Detected additional lockfiles:  <br />
+>  Detected additional lockfiles:
-   * /home/kenneth/git/empower-canvasser/apps/frontend/pnpm-lock.yaml
+>    * /home/kenneth/git/empower-canvasser/apps/frontend/pnpm-lock.yaml

 ### tsconfig.json
 Continuing to follow https://medium.com/@serdar.ulutas/a-simple-monorepo-setup-with-next-js-and-express-js-4bbe0e99b259